 RAG Configuration Guide

-This document explains how to configure and customize your RAG pipeline using the llama-stack configuration YAML file.
+This document explains how to configure and customize your RAG pipeline.
 You will:

 - Initialize a vector store